 Other Charges

 For folks wanting to rent a keyed locker there is also an extra charge for that.
-Keyed lockers in 2023 cost $16.50 per day plus a $10 deposit (which you get back at the end of the day, assuming that you don’t lose your key).
+Keyed lockers in 2023 cost $16.50 per day plus a $10 deposit (which you got back at the end of the day, assuming you didn’t lose your key).

 Below are some suggestions and extra bits of information to help you make the most of your visit to the waterslides.